Guadalupe-Reyes Marathon

-The last celebration of the season is Day of Candelaria on February 2.
+The last celebration of the season is Candlemas (Day of Candelaria) on February 2.
 In Mexico, this festivity is linked to the feast of the Magi on January 6 by the traditional rosca de reyes.
 It is also common to celebrate consuming the traditional atole and tamales.
-However, being almost a month away from all the celebrations that happen in late December and early January, it is excluded from the "Marathon".
-Common celebrations include consuming alcoholic beverages daily leading up to a mass celebration on the last day of the festival.
+However, being almost a month away from all the celebrations that happen in late December and early January, it is usually excluded from the "Marathon".